 8 – Overestimate the traffic

-Warning: eclipse coming – avoid entire area.
-This is typical response by local people in areas crossed by the Path of Totality, who often panic, fear congestion and annoyance, and flee the area for a few days.
+Warning: eclipse coming – avoid the entire area.
+This is a typical response by local people in areas crossed by the Path of Totality, who often panic, fear congestion and annoyance, and flee the area for a few days.
 So how about avoiding the ‘Totality traffic’ to watch a big 99% partial eclipse from somewhere quiet?
 “No, no, no – if you can do it, get there, whatever it takes,” says Mahoney.
-“It’s a once in a lifetime event and it’s a life-changing event, and it’s so important to make plans now.
+“It’s a once-in-a-lifetime event and it’s a life-changing event, and it’s so important to make plans now.
 If you haven’t, get on it, find out where to be, and how you’re going to get there.”

 Image credit: Jamie Carter